Closing the Gap in Queensland (Aboriginal and Torres Strait Islander Health Branch)

-The health gap is the difference between the Aboriginal and Torres Strait Islander burden of disease estimates and those for the general population.
-In Queensland the life expectancy gap is currently estimated at 10.8 years for males and 8.6 years for females.
+In Queensland the life expectancy gap is currently estimated at 7.8 years for males and 6.7 years for females.

-The six leading drivers of the health gap between Aboriginal and Torres Strait Islander and non-Aboriginal and Torres Strait Islander Queenslanders, which together explain 70% of the health gap:
+The three leading drivers of the life expectancy gap between Aboriginal and Torres Strait Islander and other Queenslanders, which together explain over half of the gap are:

-- Cardiovascular disease – an estimated 20% of the health gap
+- Cardiovascular disease – an estimated 21% of the gap for males and females

-- Diabetes – an estimated 16% of the health gap
+- Cancers – an estimated 20% of the gap for males and 18% for females

-- Mental disorders – an estimated 16% of the health gap
+- Diabetes – an estimated 13% of the gap for males and 18% for females

 Queensland Government policy mandate

 In April 2008, the Queensland 'Close the Gap: Indigenous Health Equality Summit Statement of Intent' was signed by the Honourable Anna Bligh MP, the former Premier of Queensland, the Queensland Aboriginal and Islander Health Council, the Australians for Native Title and Reconciliation, Oxfam Australia and General Practice Queensland.
 The parties to the Statement of Intent commit 'to work together to achieve equality in health status and life expectancy between Aboriginal and Torres Strait Islander peoples and non-Aboriginal and Torres Strait Islander Australians by the year 2030'.

 On 16 February 2009, the former Queensland Premier and the former Prime Minister of Australia signed the National Partnership Agreement on Closing the Gap on Indigenous Health Outcomes.
 This agreement expired in June 2013.